ORNL/DataFed/compose/README.md

 ```

 NOTE the volumes will remove all cached state.
 If the '--volumes' flag is
-not added then on a subsequent "compose up" the database will not be a clean
+not added then on a subsequent "Compose up" the database will not be a clean
 install but contain state from previous runs.

 ## Repo Compose Services

-The following steps are used to stand up the repo compose file.
+The following steps are used to stand up the repo Compose file.
 NOTE, that
 because of how Globus is configured, there is an additional configuration
 and teardown step.